xiaodongliang/bim360-node.js-issues.api/README.md

 3. **Visual Studio**: Either Community (Windows) or Code (Windows, MacOS).
 4. **Node.js**: basic knowledge with **Node.js**.
 5. **JavaScript** basic knowledge with **jQuery**
+6. To play with sending message to Slack for [Demo 4], please create Slack app and generate post url by [Slack tutorial](https://api.slack.com/tutorials/slack-apps-hello-world)

 ## Running locally
 Clone this project or download it.
 It's recommended to install [GitHub desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):